Loss (Ctrl+Alt+Del): Reception

-Legacy as an internet meme
+Legacy as an Internet meme

 After the strip was published, it immediately became an internet meme, with users from sites such as 4chan and Tumblr creating edits of the strip, recreating it using scenes from other works such as Futurama and Pokémon.
 4chan's video game board /v/ would later ban users who created new threads about these edits.
 Parodies of the strip became more abstract, representing it with objects placed generally in the same position as the characters, such as hot dogs, pipes from Super Mario Bros., or the text from "For sale: baby shoes, never worn".
 A minimalist version of the meme involves the sequence in the same four-panel style; first panel with a single vertical line, second panel with two vertical lines, the second line slightly shorter, third panel with two equal vertical lines, and the fourth panel with a vertical line and a horizontal line.
-A response to recognizing the meme was "Is this Loss?"
+A response to recognizing the meme, a meme in of itself, was "Is this Loss?"
 The meme saw a resurgence around 2017.

 Brian Feldman declared it as "the Internet's Longest-Running Miscarriage 'Joke'".
 In 2016, the podcast Reply All discussed the strip in their analysis of a variant of "Loss" that was used as a joke about the results in the 2016 United States presidential election.
 The hosts described it as a pattern that viewers would never recognize unless they were already familiar with it, and said that because the strip was stark and iconic, that also made it easy to parody.

 On June 2, 2018, the tenth anniversary of "Loss", the original strip was replaced by an edit of the comic titled "Found".
 While almost all of the comic remained the same, in the last panel Ethan instead looks at the audience with a smirk on his face.
 A day later, the original strip was restored with no explanation for the replacement.
 Julia Alexander from Polygon considered "Found" to be an acknowledgement of the status "Loss" had achieved as a meme, comparing the evolution of the strip to Pepe the Frog.
 Similarly, on June 2, 2019, the strip was replaced by an edit of the comic titled "Cross".
-This edit replaced the last panel with one where the birth was successful, however the child's face is a minimalist version of the comic itself.
+This edit replaced the last panel with one where the birth was successful; however, the child's face is a minimalist version of the comic itself.